 Solution 1: Installing the KB4568831 Update of Windows

-The most common reason for this issue is pending updates.
+The most common reason for the MoUSO Core Worker Process error is pending updates.
 If you are running Windows 10 version 1809 or later, we recommend installing the KB4568831 update of Windows 10 because it has resolved this issue for others.

 - To begin, go to the ‘Start menu and select the ‘Settings option.